Invarion/invarion-docs/docs/rapidplan/the-canvas-area/print-frames.md

 ## Creating Print Frames

 Print frames can be defined either for individual print regions or for the whole plan (in which case the same frame will be used for all print regions).
 To create a plan frame, use the toolbar button.
-To create a print region frame, double click on the region's print frame icon.
+To create a print region frame, **Double click** on the region's print frame icon.
 A popup dialog appears, confirming that you're about to create a new print frame.
 Once a print frame is created the corresponding icon changes color and can be used to open the frame editor view.

 ![Creating_print_frames](./assets/Creating_print_frames.png)